Eligibility: CTY-level or Advanced CTY-level math score required

 Course Code: DIFY

 Differential Equations is an online course equivalent to the final course in a typical college-level calculus sequence.
-This course is a broad introduction to Ordinary Differential Equations, and covers all topics in the corresponding course at the Johns Hopkins Krieger School of Arts and Sciences.
-This course covers the entire syllabus from the Johns Hopkins one-semester, in-person Differential Equations course, plus several additional topics.
-Online interactives, homework and quizzes help to reinforce concepts taught in the class.
+This course is a broad introduction to Ordinary Differential Equations and covers all topics in the corresponding course at the Johns Hopkins Krieger School of Arts and Sciences.
+This course covers the entire syllabus from the Johns Hopkins one-semester, in-person Differential Equations course with several additional topics.
+Online interactives, homework and quizzes help to reinforce concepts taught in class.
 Online course materials supplement the required textbook.

 Online course materials, such as videos, notes, interactive webpages, and practice problems with solutions, are provided for the student.
 Students are expected to watch videos and review notes regularly.
 Each student is assigned to a CTY instructor to help them during their course.

 In this course, participation in forums and synchronous online virtual sessions are required as part of the final grade.
-Discussion forums are located within the course where students will be required to respond to a given prompt and then comment on responses by other students.
-Online sessions, led by a CTY instructor, are held in Adobe Connect, which allows for video, voice, text, screen sharing, and whiteboard interaction.
+Discussion forums are located within the course where students will be required to respond to a given prompt and then comment on responses made by other students.
+Online sessions, led by a CTY instructor are held in Zoom, which allows for video, voice, text, screen sharing, and whiteboard interaction.